ozaner/ozanerhansha.github.io-OLD/_posts/math/probability/prob-notes/00-0-0-prob-notes-3.md

 $$\operatorname{odds}(H|E)=\frac{P(H|E)}{P(H^\complement|E)}=\frac{P(H)P(E|H)}{P(H^\complement)P(E|H^\complement)}=\operatorname{odds}(H)\operatorname{odds}(E|H)$$

-Notice that odds that the hypothesis happened are multiplied by the odds the evidence given the hypothesis, resulting in the new odds of the hypothesis.
+Notice that odds that the hypothesis happened are multiplied by the odds of the evidence happening given the hypothesis, resulting in the new odds of the hypothesis.

 ## Independent Events
 When the probability of an event $E$ does not change when another event $F$ is known to have occurred, the events are called **independent**.
 They are called **dependent** otherwise.
 In other words, the event $E$ is independent of $F$ when: